fbq('track', 'ViewContent');

 11. It's a chance to "think aloud" to model decoding new words using context clues.

-12. It's a great opportunity to bring literature into other subjects like Science, Social Studies, Mathematics, and even Music, Art, and Phys.
-Ed!
+12. It's a great opportunity to integrate literature into other subjects, such as Science, Social Studies, Mathematics, and even Music, Art, and physical education!

 13. Reading aloud encourages thinking and using imagination.

-14. Reading aloud helps children learn about the world.
-Not just their own world, but other places, cultures, time periods, and even fictional worlds.
+14. Reading aloud helps children learn about the world—not just their own world but also other places, cultures, time periods, and even fictional worlds.

 15. It's fun!